Biden’s COVID-19 plan calls for a comprehensive response that will put scientists and public health officials front and center.

 An additional proposed plan would require 14 days of paid leave for those who are sick, exposed, or subject to quarantine.
 As part of the plan, employers will not bear any additional cost.

 So that workers are not discouraged from reporting symptoms, a federal fund will be set up to cover 100% of weekly salaries or average earnings capped at $1,400 per week.
 Businesses may apply for reimbursement or deduct against their expected tax payments; direct payment to employees may be given in specific circumstances.
 This coverage is in addition to any existing sick leave policies a business already has.

 If you’re not keeping documentation surrounding cases, symptoms, and time off, you should start.
 Having all of that organized and documented will prepare you for a potential future audit or necessary reimbursement.

 What your team members are exposed to at work will leak out into their communities and vice versa.
 By keeping your essential team members safe, the community at large is kept safe.

 Employers should continue to ensure that they meet all current and expected OSHA standards, with particular attention paid to mitigating the risk posed by COVID-19.

 With TeamSense, you can keep track of team member COVID-19 symptoms through a simple, daily text.
 In addition, your managers and team leads will get real-time notifications of who on their team is symptomatic and unable to come in, and you will be able to monitor trends across locations, shifts, and teams.
-To keep your team more informed, COVID-19 alerts and safety announcements can also be sent out through text.
+To keep your team more informed, you can also send COVID-19 alerts and safety announcements through text.